Angela Merkel urges Russia to act over Belarus 'weaponizing' migrants | DW | 25.11.2021

 German Chancellor Angela Merkel on Thursday said Russian President Vladimir Putin must send a clear message to Belarus that the country must not "weaponize" migrants.

-"We have an interest that people in Belarus are looked after in a humane way," Merkel said.
+"We have an interest that people in Belarus are looked after in a humane way," Merkel said as talks got underway with Polish Prime Minister Mateusz Morawieck.
 "We have also discussed the humanitarian situation on the Polish side of the border."

+"We are of the same opinion with regard to the nature of the crisis that we are in and with regard to the question of how it is to be resolved."

 In a joint news conference with Merkel in Berlin, Morawiecki said: "We must plan further sanctions, including on trade."